sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 ```

 !!! error "Remove comments from JSON files"
-    The comments in the JSON file above are only for the user's reference and should be removed before using them as input for a MACRO case.
+    The comments in the JSON file above are only for the user's reference and should be removed before using them as input for a Macro case.

 ### Solar photovoltaic pannel and wind turbine
 Since the solar photovoltaic pannel and the wind turbine are very similar, the type that defines them is called `Vre` and can be found in `src/model/assets/vre.jl`.